All D&D 5e books: Sourcebooks, campaign books, modules & more

 Dragons, gold, and cults: Hoard of the Dragon Queen

-Filled with ferocious dragons, evil cults, and different planes of existence, Hoard of the Dragon Queen is a fantastic adventure for those looking for a bit more combat.
+Filled with ferocious dragons, evil cults, and more, Hoard of the Dragon Queen is a fantastic adventure for those looking for more combat.
 You play as the adventures required by a world close to annihilation after a cult seeks to bring the legend Tiamat from her prison and into Faerun.
 Stop them before it’s too late.

 The end of the world mixed with cult destroying: Princes of the Apocalypse